Retail sales rose solidly last month in a sign that consumers are still spending freely

-NEW YORK (AP) — Americans increased their purchases at retailers last month – for clothing, dining out, sporting goods and other areas-- in a sign that solid consumer spending is still powering a resilient U.S. economy.
+NEW YORK (AP) — Americans increased their purchases at retailers last month – for clothing, dining out, online goods and other areas – in a sign that solid consumer spending is still powering a resilient U.S. economy.

 Retail sales rose a better-than-expected 0.7% in July from June, according to the Commerce Department's report Tuesday.
 The gain followed a revised 0.3% gain the previous month, the government said.